ADS-2023-TH3/falcon_ml/src/README.md

 The ```-v``` flag is used to mount the current directory to the docker container.
 This means that any changes you make to the code will be reflected in the container.

-If you want to use git from the repo make sure your credentials are properly set up.
+If you want to use git from the container make sure your credentials are properly set up.
 You can do this by running the following commands:
 ```
 git config --global user.name "Your Name"
 ```